ibm-cloud-docs/vpc/nlb-vnf-create.md

    ```
    {: screen}

    Note the first IP address listed in `Private IPs`.
-You will need this when defining custom routes.
+You need this when defining custom routes.
    {: tip}

 1. Add a pool.